-This mandatory longitudinal seminar is only open to actively enrolled Post-Bacc students.
-The seminar consists of a series of interactive workshops designed to equip students with the foundation and skills necessary to become successful applicants, and ultimately, successful medical students and physicians.
-Taken in spring semester.
+The longitudinal seminar is open to actively enrolled CDU Postbaccalaureate Leadership students.
+The seminar consists of a series of interactive workshops designed to provide students with the foundation and skills necessary to become successful applicants, and ultimately, successful medical students and physician leaders.